 - i.
-Avoids significant harm to the natural environment, biodiversity and geodiversity or can adequately mitigate any harm arising and can clearly demonstrate that there will be no adverse impact on the conservation status of key species, internationally protected sites, nationally protected designated sites, or locally designated sites and there will be no net loss or deterioration of a key habitat type including irreplaceable habitats and the integrity of linkages between designated sites and key habitats; - ii.
-Safeguards features of the natural environment and nature conservation interest and makes nature based solutions part of the plans to tackle the climate emergency.
-These should include measures to retain, conserve and enhance habitats, including, internationally, nationally and locally designated sites, priority habitats, networks of ecological interest, ancient woodland, water features, hedgerows and wetland pastures as corridors and stepping- stones for wildlife;
+Avoids significant harm to the natural environment, biodiversity and geodiversity or can adequately mitigate any harm arising and can clearly demonstrate that there will be no adverse impact on the conservation status of key species, nationally protected designated sties, or locally designated sites and there will be no net loss or deterioration of a key habitat type including irreplaceable habitats and the integrity of linkages between designated sites and key habitats; - ii.
+Safeguards features of the natural environment and nature conservation interest and should include measures to retain, conserve and enhance habitats, including, nationally and locally designated sites, priority habitats, networks of ecological interest, ancient woodland, water features, hedgerows and wetland pastures as corridors and stepping- stones for wildlife;

 - iii.
-Does not harm/degrade the Ecological Network or result in its fragmentation; - iv.
-Development which would result in the loss or deterioration of irreplaceable habitats, including ancient woodland and ancient or veteran trees, will only be permitted in exceptional circumstances where the public benefit would clearly outweigh the loss or deterioration and where a suitable compensation strategy exists: - v.
-Normally any mitigation, compensation and enhancement measures are required to be delivered on-site, unless special circumstances dictate that offsite mitigation or compensation is more appropriate.
-A financial contribution, in lieu of on-site mitigation, will only be considered in limited circumstances and where it is demonstrated that the proposed mitigation is deliverable and effective; and - vi.
+Does not harm/degrade the Ecological Network or result in its fragmentation;

+- iv.
+Development which would result in the loss or deterioration of irreplaceable habitats, including ancient woodland and ancient or veteran trees, will only be permitted in exceptional circumstances where the public benefit would clearly outweigh the loss or deterioration and where a suitable compensation strategy exists;

+- v.
+Normally any mitigation,

+compensation and enhancement

+measures are required to be

+delivered on-site, unless special

+circumstances dictate that off-site

+compensation is more appropriate.

+A financial contribution in lieu

+of on-site mitigation will only be

+considered in very exceptional

+circumstances and where it is

+demonstrated that the proposed

+mitigation is deliverable and

+effective; and

+- vi.
 Protects, conserves and enhances ecology and the air and water environments in the district.